 Victoria’s heart of gold has spurred on other mineral interests.
 Since March 2016, the average quarterly mineral exploration expenditure growth in Victoria has been 13 per cent—over three times the average quarterly growth of the nation.

 The level of mineral exploration interest shows no sign of slowing down either with expenditure during the June quarter 2020 surpassing the March quarter as the new highest quarterly mineral exploration expenditure figure ever recorded in Victoria.

 Following the success of the Stavely Ground Release in 2018 in western Victoria, the State Government announced the North Central Victorian Goldfields Ground Release through a competitive international tender in 2019.

 The tender encourages responsible minerals exploration to the east and northeast of Bendigo in an area with similar geology to Fosterville.
-Successful tenders will be announced from March 2021.
+Successful tenders should be announced in 2021.

 So why does ground in Victoria’s north and west continue to be attractive places for gold miners to invest?

 GSV research suggests that the source of Victorian gold is a concentration of very old volcanic rocks that were derived from magma originating in the earth’s mantle and becoming deposited on the seabed.

 The volcanic rocks combine with geological faults to form a plumbing system, allowing gold-rich fluids to migrate toward the surface These rocks now reside under the greater Bendigo region and may be very important in explaining why central Victoria is so gold-rich.

 These ancient geological events have not only affected the greater Bendigo region, but also influenced the evolution of Victoria’s economic and business landscape.

 Victoria is today home to a technically skilled and innovative METS (mining equipment, technology and services) sector that is helping explorers to find gold more efficiently and at a more competitive cost, making the state the perfect place to invest.